WorkingWithHunters/Remote-work-Frontend/README-template.md

-# Frontend Mentor - Intro section with dropdown navigation solution
+# Frontend Mentor - Remote Work Frontend Design

 This is a solution to the [Intro section with dropdown navigation challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/intro-section-with-dropdown-navigation-ryaPetHE5).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.